uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 ## Reproject the DEM

 In the merged layer's Properties (`Right click > Properties... > Source`), we can see that the Coordinate Reference System (CRS) in use is [EPSG:4326 - WGS 84](https://epsg.io/4326).
-It is the one that QGIS detected when opening the file (you can see this information in the associated XML file in the archive we downloaded).
+It is the one that QGIS detected when opening the file.
 This Geographic Reference System is good for global data, but if we want to focus on a more precise area around Brisbane/Meanjin, and want our analyses to be accurate, we should reproject the data to a local Projected Reference System (PRS).
 A good PRS for around Brisbane/Meanjin is "[EPSG:7856 - GDA2020 / MGA zone 56](https://epsg.io/7856)".
 We can't change that here, we instead will need to use the **Warp (Reproject)** tool.

 * Use the tool `Raster > Projections > Warp (Reproject)`
 * use the merged layer as an input